split/mountain

 I grew up going to a place called Adams calendar not far from where I lived.
 If you try ignore the name and sensation around 'South Africa's Stonehenge' the stones felt different there, or I willed them to be different.
 Either way, these willful human projections are interesting to me

-I like visiting standing stones, neolithic sites.
-Places where stones have been chosen and placed with what seems to be some specific intention.
+I visit standing stones, neolithic sites, places where stones have been chosen and placed with what seems to be specific intention.
 Resonant properties of certain stone, astronomical alignment, vibes.
 In 2021 I attended a talk at the Akademie der Kunst in Berlin, where artist Natasha Tontey spoke about a piece called The Epoch of Mapalucene .
 Its a work I think about often, which explores native Indonesian cosmology through the stone-revering Minahasan peoples, bringing together in an alternate geological timescale, animate and inanimate realms.

 On the note of seasonal observations and experiences of a life lived awake, my friend Steve Shapiro writes beautiful Haiku